AriFordsham/GHCWiki/type-functions-type-checking.md

 Refined idea: Instead of duplicating the `InstInfo`/`Instance` infrastructure for instances of indexed types, we could just add a second variant to `InstInfo`.
 This has the advantage that functions, such as `tcInstDecls1`, still only have to return a list of `InstInfo` and not two different lists.

+## Type checking equational constraints

+Constraints are turned into dictionaries by `Inst.newDictBndrs`.
+For equational constraints, that is the place where *given* equalities are introduced.

+**TODO** Where do we perform the detailed check of well-formedness of equalities?
+In `check_pred_ty` or when adding given equalities?

 ## Type checking expressions

 ### Pattern matching indexed data types